sagedemage/xinitrc-config/README.md

 ## Run different window manager or dekstop environment
 ```
-$ startx ~/.xinitrc session
+$ startx ~/.xinitrc $Session
 ```
-session is the name of the window manager/desktop environment.
+$Session is the name of the window manager/desktop environment.